AdedamolaXL/Patroneus/README.md

 # PATRONEUS

 ## 1. Project/Purpose
-The Investment DAO is the final phase in our roll-out services and it's expected outcome of an income-generating community in the marketplace that have fostered camaraderie,collaboration and community building.
-At this stage member-patrons can pool their resources together and use it to invest in specific socio-political caus and projects that have been identified to be fitting with the community ethos.
+The Investment DAO is the final phase in our roll-out services and its expected outcome of an income-generating community in the marketplace that have fostered camaraderie, collaboration and community building.
+At this stage member-patrons can pool their resources together and use it to invest in specific socio-political cause and projects that have been identified to be fitting with the community ethos.
 Patroneus is an art investment DAO with a focus on art collection.
 Patron members pool their resources to collect unique art pieces, support unique artists and causes + even contribute into art institutions. with a focus on protecting the cultural heritage of the burgeoning digital art scene/industry.

 ## 2. Problem